Lu9us/Pack/README.md

-Wolftex is a simple event driven framework written for .net core It uses the concept of Verticles that segregate system components and provides communcation via a shared context.
+Pack is a simple event driven framework written for .net core It uses the concept of Verticles that segregate system components and provides communcation via a shared context.
 The framework includes an intergrated HTTP server that allows verticles to register for events based on URL paths and request types.